RabbitMQ Server Configuration

 quorum.queues.enable

 Boolean.
-Whether to activate Quorum queue usage for use cases that benefits from it (work queue).
+Whether to activate Quorum queue usage for all queues.
 Quorum queues enables high availability.
 False (default value) results in the usage of classic queues.

 quorum.queues.replication.factor